 Wall Climbing Raccoon Taxidermy for Sale

 New mount!
-Soft-body Climbing Raccoon taxidermy mount.
-This life size Raccoon mount has a thick pelt with the beautiful coloring of black, gray, brown and cream.
-He is mounted in a climbing position with hangers on all four paws, enabling mounting in any position on the wall.
+Climbing Raccoon taxidermy soft-body mount.
+Full body Raccoon with thick pelt and in beautiful coloring of black, gray, brown and cream.
+He is mounted in a climbing position with hangers on all four paws to mount in any position on the wall.
 Great detailing throughout.
 This wonderful display earns our taxidermy quality rating of "Excellent."
-This Raccoon makes a unique gift for the wildlife lover or sportsman.
+This Raccoon makes a unique gift for the wildlife lover, sportsman or for that special decor item for the cabin.

 Wall hanger is attached.
 Hangs from 4 screws.